zhiguangli/RedisClient_Example/README.md

 # RedisClient_Example
-This is a console redis client.
+This is a console for redis client protocol parsing.